Mokopirirakau "Cascades"

 Description

-A beautifully patterned forest gecko species that is often found in extremely rugged alpine environments.
-Cascade geckos typically have a grey, brown, or olive dorsal coloration with distinct contrasting chevrons or blotches.
-These are often broken up with bright orange-brown or mustard-cream blotches.
-The ventral surface is typically lightly speckled or with vivid broken stripes.
-The interior of the mouth and tongue is bright orange.
-Cascade geckos typically have brown or olive-grey eye colored eyes.
+The Cascade gecko is an exquisite gecko species that occupies some of Aotearoa's harshest ecosystems.
+Cascade geckos typically have a grey, brown, or olive dorsal surface with striking chevrons or blotches.
+These beautiful markings are often interrupted by orange, orange-brown, red, or mustard blotches.
+Their ventral surface is usually speckled and sometimes bears irregular stripes.
+Their mouth interior and tongue is usually bright orange or yellow.
+Cascade geckos typically have brown or olive-grey eyes.

 Life expectancy